Forecasting Algorithms for Causal Inference with Panel Data: Comparison of SyNBEATS to Popular Estimators

 Unlike the other approaches considered here, we estimate the TWFE model on both the pre-treatment values of $Y_{st}(0)$ as well as the post-treatment values of $Y_{st}(1)$.
 The model's implied prediction of the potential untreated outcome in a given post-treatment year can be derived from the estimated treatment effect in the corresponding year:

 \subparagraph{SyNBEATS} We implement our SyNBEATS algorithm as described in Section \ref{sec:SyNBEATS:ex}.
 We use the original hyperparameters as described by \citet{oreshkin2019}, as they have shown to yield high performance in a large number of time series settings and our applications have limited data available for hyperparameter tuning.\footnote{Specifically, our architecture includes 30 stacks, a single block with 4 layers and a layer width of 256.
-We use the Adam optimizer with default settings, including a learning rate of 0.001.} In order to predict beyond a single post-treatment period, we iteratively use the predicted value of the preceding period as an input to the algorithm; for example, in order to predict $\widehat{Y}(0)_{s,t+1}$, we use $\widehat{Y}(0)_{st}$ as an input.
+We use the Adam optimizer with default settings, including a learning rate of 0.001.} For the same reason, we set $n_{\text{lag}} = 1$.
+Although in principle $n_{\text{lag}}$ is a hyperparameter that can be tuned to improve performance, for convenience we treat it as fixed.